 This is what the daily grind is for.

 A good example of this is having a tournament this coming Saturday but also some of your friends who aren’t on the team invited you out for some beers Friday night.
-You know good and well this is going to negatively affect your performance and you do it anyway.
-Tournament day nutrition is not going to be a saving grace here.
-Alcohol affecting your hydration, electrolyte balance, mineral status and deep sleep waves will negatively affect your performance whether you know it or not.
+You know good and well this is going to negatively affect your performance and yet you do it anyway.
+Tournament day nutrition is not going to be a saving-grace for you here.
+Alcohol affecting your hydration, electrolyte balance, mineral status, and deep sleep waves will negatively affect your performance whether you know it or not.

 So if you’re one of these guys who haven’t figured out the daily grind yet, I would suggest working on that before moving forward into performance strategies such as this.